-Oasis Hydronic Heating Operation
+Oasis Hydronic Heating Overview

-This article provides basic operation instructions for the Oasis Hydronic Heating (Floor Heat) system.
+This article provides basic operating instructions for the Oasis Hydronic Heating system.

 For your comfort, your coach may be equipped with the Oasis heating system.
-This system uses a "boiler" and a pump to heat and recirculate hot fluid through a series of convectors placed strategically throughout your unit.
-Fans located on the convectors provide circulation of the warmed air for more even, efficient heating.
+This system uses a boiler and a pump to heat and recirculate hot fluid through a series of convectors placed strategically throughout your coach.
+Fans located on the convectors provide circulation of the warmed air for even, efficient heating.